ThatFrenchComputerGuy/CedChartJs/README.md

   <img style="float: right;" src="/visuals/loader.png">

  ### Color
- One additional property for your Chart is ```color:``` You can choose between 3 colors (blue, red or green).
+ One additional property for your Chart is ```color:``` You can choose between 6 colors:
+ - red
+ - green
+ - blue
+ - orange
+ - purple
+ - pink

   If not specified, the default color is blue.

  *Example:*
 ```